Emma Cain Louden

 Her cookbook, Honest To Goodness (Whitecap Books), is packed with mouth-watering, family friendly homemade recipes.
 Her second cookbook Cook More, Waste Less (Appetite, Penguin Random House), encompassing her passion for raising awareness about food waste, is being published in fall 2021.

-Cody has a deep connection and love for nature, with a strong draw to technology and innovation.
-He was born on a remote farm in Manitoba, raised in Toronto, and then studied Mechanical Engineering at McGill University in Montreal.
-Over a decade ago he moved to Vancouver and started his first venture, Natural Source, offering corporate food services for technology companies.
-He grew this business into a local industry leader until the pandemic closed offices, and Natural Source’s client base almost completely evaporated overnight.
+Cody was born on a remote farm in Manitoba, raised in Toronto, and studied Mechanical Engineering at McGill University.
+For the last decade he has called Vancouver home and it’s here where he started his first venture, Natural Source, offering corporate food services for technology companies.
+Over 10 years he grew this business into a local industry leader until the pandemic closed offices and Natural Source’s client base almost completely evaporated overnight.
 As devastating as this was, it proved to be an amazing opportunity.
-By repurposing his company’s resources he built ShareWares, a company on the forefront of the circular economy and eliminating single-use packaging waste.
+By repurposing his company’s resources, he was able to build ShareWares and set out on a mission to end the world’s waste crisis.

 Colby is proud to reside on the home quarter he was born and raised in which is situated close to the Tawatinaw valley.
 After graduating high school he entered the oilfield sector in northern Alberta while on days off helping on his mom and dad’s 3rd generation farm.
 After enough time away from the farm he returned in his mid 20s to start growing and transitioning the families operation.